 One of my great-grandfathers was Frank Corr a.k.a.
 Frank O’Grady (1888-1962) of Birmingham and Sheffield.
-I’m trying to discover the origins and fate of his biological father Luke O’Grady, my great-great-grandfather.
-What follows is an outline of the life of Frank O’Grady Corr, notes on the possible identity of Luke O’Grady, and my ideas for further research.
+I’m trying to confirm the origins and discover the fate of his biological father Luke O’Grady, my great-great-grandfather.
+What follows is an outline of the life of Frank O’Grady/Corr, notes on the identity of Luke O’Grady, and my ideas for further research.

 - Who was Luke O’Grady?

 The life of Frank O’Grady/CorrFrank was born on Sunday, 22nd January 1888, at the back of 135 Brearley Street in the Lozells area of Birmingham.1

 Emily and Edward married on 14th July 1872.5 They had seven children together: John Felix (1873-1956), Florence (1876-77), Beatrice (1876-77), Alfred Edward (1877-1900), Emmett (1880-81), Edward (1883-1933), and Harold (1885-1952).2 Three children died in infancy.
 In 1881 the family lived on Burbury Street, Lozells.3

 Edward Corr died in 1887, more than ten months before my great-grandfather’s birth.6

 The informant on Frank’s birth certificate was his father Luke O’Grady.
 Luke gave his occupation as glass embosser (journeyman)1—a skilled trade connected to the glassmaking industry common in the English Black Country since the 17th century7—and his address as 135 Brearley Street where Frank was born.
 Frank’s mother is named as Emily O’Grady (sic) formerly Farley.1